Premik/blender_rhubarb_lipsync_ng/dev.md

   -
 * Integrate with: https://mecabricks.com/en/shop/product/6
 * Create aur package
+* Detect blender --debug and similar argument and auto-enable debug log level (and same for log file?)
 ### Low

 - Strip placement reorg should be possible to set/override on different levelson Individual cue? (mapping item)